 Yes.
 You can register online here, or call 1-800-661-8683.
 You can also register when you vote during an election.

-If you are a student, you can register and vote in either the electoral district where you reside while going to school, or the district you usually live in when you’re not at school.
+If you are a student who is eligible to vote in B.C., you can register and vote in either the electoral district where you reside while going to school or the electoral district you usually live in when you’re not at school.

 If you meet the voter registration requirements and have been living in B.C. for at least six months before General Voting Day, you are eligible to register and vote in B.C. provincial elections.
 You must register using the address where you live while attending school.

-Visit the Jobs page of our website, or call Elections BC at 1-800-661-8683 to learn more about opportunities in your area.
+Visit our Jobs page or call Elections BC at 1-800-661-8683 to learn more about opportunities in your area.